-Other databases were developed specifically for virus host protein interactions that cover a wide range of viruses such as VirHostNet (16), VirusMentha (17) and HPIDB (19).
+PHI databases that cover a wide range of viruses and hosts include VirHostNet (16), VirusMentha (17) and HPIDB (19).
 VirHostNet (Virus–Host Network) is one of the earliest pathogen-host interaction (PHI) resources that specialized in the management and analysis of integrated virus–virus, virus–human, and (human) host–host protein interaction networks coupled to their functional annotations.
-The recently developed tool, VirusMentha is another virus-virus and virus–host protein interaction resource and the most comprehensive viral PHI data source without limitation regarding virus species or host organisms.
-Apart from viruses, HPIDB (Host–Pathogen Interaction Database) captures protein interaction data between many different pathogens and hosts.
+The recently developed tool, VirusMentha is another virus-virus and virus–host protein interaction resource and the most comprehensive viral PHI data source in terms of the total number of virus species or host organisms.
+In addition to viruses, HPIDB (Host–Pathogen Interaction Database) captures protein interaction data between many different pathogens and hosts.
 Finally, web-based PHI databases comprising all pathogen types with known interactions are PHIDIAS (20) and PHISTO (20).
 PHIDIAS (Pathogen–Host Interaction Data Integration and Analysis System) stores data on genome sequences, conserved domains, and gene expression data related to PHIs.
 In addition to data storage, PHIDIAS offers the analysis of these data.
 PHISTO (Pathogen-Host Interaction Search Tool) is a comprehensive PHI database including data of all pathogenic microorganisms for which experimental protein interactions with human are available.
-Mostly, human host-virus protein interaction data in the above PHI databases are integrated mainly from other PPI databases using automatic integration tools such as PSICQUIC (21) and by manual literature curation.
-While the aforementioned databases focus on host-virus interactions, other commonly used protein-protein databases collect interactions between human host and virus proteins as part of a much more comprehensive collection of general PPI data, including databases such as BIND (22), BioGrid (23), DIP (24), HPRD (25), IntAct (26), iRefIndex (27), MINT (27) and Reactome (28).
+Most PHI databases, with the exception of HPIDB, have several drawbacks, however.
+A major drawback is the lack of standard (i.e. PSI-MS) format, making inference about the molecular details of interactions challenging.
+Also, the filtering criteria for collecting virus-host PPIs is often difficult or impossible to ascertain.
+Finally, the update cycles are irregular and often the underlying pipelines for collecting data change from one version to the next.
+Generally, host-virus protein interaction data in the above PHI databases are integrated mainly from other PPI databases using automatic integration tools such as PSICQUIC (21) and by manual literature curation.
+However, a user may desire to obtain additional interaction information and therefore may have to use PSICQUIC firsthand, bringing into question the useability of PHI databases.

+PHI databases generally do not follow PSI-MS standards, with the exception of HPIDB, so the majority were excluded from deeper review.
+One of the aims of this review was to give estimates for the reliability of available virus-human PPIs.
+Therefore, experimental evidence for either direct physical or simply physical (and potentially indirect) was necessary.
+All relevant databases are shown in Table 3, with those used for more in-depth study of PPIs emphasized in bold.
+The resources used are: BioGRID, HPIDB, IntAct, and MINT.